Physical Address

 Fill the Reservoir and Power the System: add to the reservoir your nutrient solution, connect the pump and begin misting!

-Constructing yourself an aeroponic system is a wonderful endeavor which can simply be used to grow fresh and natural vegetables directly within the home.
+You can build an aeroponic system to grow fresh, natural vegetables at home.
 If it is herbs, vegetables or even flowers you would like to grow, a do-it-yourself aeroponic tower can guarantee better growth rates, produce bigger crops and solve gardening problems in an eco-friendly way.

 Increased Yields with Less Space